 The evaluation of the overall transfer GPA and the transfer hours requires the incoming transfer student to submit to SIU current official transcripts of all work taken from all previously-attended colleges, universities, and postsecondary institutions.4 Such transcripts must have been issued by the previously-attended institution within the last thirty days, must be in official sealed envelopes, and must be delivered to our office of Transfer Student Services.
 Failure to properly complete these steps in a timely fashion may result in the incoming transfer student not qualifying for this alternate tuition rate.

-1 The High Achievers Alternate Tuition Rate noted here may elsewhere be referred to as the Out-of-State Scholars program.
+1 The High Achievers Alternate Tuition Rate (ATR) noted here may also be referred to as the Out-of-State Scholars program.
 This rate applies only to incoming undergraduates – not to graduate or professional students – and is available for both domestic and international undergraduates who qualify.
-If the qualifying undergraduate should later go on to seek graduate or professional degrees at SIU, the rate will not continue at that later time.
+If the qualifying undergraduate should later go on to seek graduate or professional degrees at SIU, this particular ATR will not continue to be in effect at that later time.

 2 The Critical Reading score of the "old" SAT may also be referred to as the Reading score (or even the Verbal score).
 Please note that the Writing score of the "old" SAT is not used in this calculation.

 3 Because the ACT and SAT tests' scoring systems are occasionally re-centered, scores from tests taken a significant number of years ago may not exactly correspond to what is noted above.
 If you fall into that situation, please check with the appropriate Admissions office to verify your eligibility.